 You have been given a due date, and this is your first time as an expectant Father.
-How do you prepare for the final weeks of pregnancy?
+So how do you prepare for the final weeks of pregnancy?

-Here I will give you a guide on preparing for life after 35 weeks until the birth.
+Here I will guide you on preparing for life after 35 weeks until the birth.

 35 Weeks Pregnant – Time To Ramp Up The Prep, Future Dad!

 You need to ramp up the preparations from 35 weeks onwards.
-If your childbirth experience is like mine, you will still have 7 weeks to go, but you should still be on DEFCON 3 from 35 weeks.
+If your childbirth experience is like mine, you will still have 7 weeks, but you should still be on DEFCON 3 from 35 weeks.

 DEFCON 4 – Your Partner Is Under 35 Weeks Pregnant*